Why are on-line glasses so cheap?

 I’m almost out of contacts.
 Can I buy more contacts from LOOK?

 If you’re one of our existing patients – yes.
-There is a $75 fee for the annual contact lens exam required by law with or without a routine eye exam.
-(The $75 can also be applied as a discount on a prescription glasses purchase.)
+There is a $75 or $150 fee for the annual contact lens exam required by law with or without a routine eye exam.
+(The $75 or $150 can also be applied as a discount on a prescription glasses purchase.)